-One of the fastest-growing trends in construction site safety is wearable technology — small electronic devices, even full-body suits, worn by construction workers as part of their clothing or gear.
-These high-tech devices can alert construction workers and supervisors to dangerous employee practices or on-site hazards that can lead to costly injuries.
+One of the fastest-growing trends in construction site safety is wearable safety technology — small electronic devices, even full-body suits, worn by construction workers as part of their clothing or gear.
+These high-tech safety wearables can alert construction workers and supervisors to dangerous employee practices or on-site hazards that can lead to costly injuries.

-Most people already know about popular wearables such as iWatch wristbands, which track fitness data.
-However, smart equipment is also improving construction sites, boosting productivity while reducing the risk of worker injuries.
+Most people already know about popular wearable safety technology such as iWatch wristbands, which track fitness data.
+However, smart equipment is also improving safety on construction sites, boosting productivity while reducing the risk of worker injuries.

-The global insurance company American International Group (AIG) calls wearables a “health and safety game changer” that will transform work environments around the world.
+The global insurance company American International Group (AIG) calls safety wearables a “health and safety game changer” that will transform work environments around the world.
 The wearables transformation means that construction managers must now persuade workers to accept technology that keeps them safer while also raising privacy concerns.
-At the same time, companies must find ways to store the expensive technology securely.
+At the same time, companies must find ways to store the expensive wearable technology in the workplace securely.

-Is your company prepared for the changes that wearables are bringing to the workplace?
+Is your company prepared for the changes that wearable safety technology are bringing to the job site?

 The high cost of Construction worker injury

 Industrial Safety & Hygiene News reports that 1 in 10 construction workers are injured on the job every year.
 Employees suffer back injuries, exposure to harmful fumes, fatigue, sprains and injuries from slips and falls.
 There are more fatalities, mostly from falls, in construction than in any other industry in the U.S., according to OSHA.

 Workers’ compensation costs for construction are already double those of other industries, according to the U.S. Bureau of Labor Statistics.
 One recent survey found that U.S. businesses spend more than $1 billion a week, nearly $60 billion per year, on workers’ compensations costs for non-fatal workplace injuries.